litmuschaos/v1-litmus-docs/docs/node-poweroff.md

 ### Watch Chaos progress

-- View the status of the nodes as they are subjected to node restart.
+- View the status of the nodes as they are subjected to Node Poweroff.

   `watch -n 1 kubectl get nodes`

 ### Check Chaos Experiment Result

-- Check whether the application is resilient to the node restart, once the experiment (job) is completed.
+- Check whether the application is resilient to the Node Poweroff, once the experiment (job) is completed.
 The ChaosResult resource name is derived like this: `<ChaosEngine-Name>-<ChaosExperiment-Name>`.

-  `kubectl describe chaosresult nginx-chaos-node-restart -n <application-namespace>`
+  `kubectl describe chaosresult nginx-chaos-node-poweroff -n <application-namespace>`

-### Node Restart Experiment Demo
+### Node Poweroff Experiment Demo

 - A sample recording of this experiment execution will be added soon.